backstage/backstage/docs/plugins/composability.md

 as `fooPageRouteRef`.

 Given the above example, the `fooPageRouteRef` will be associated with the `'/foo'` route.
-The path is no longer accessible via the `path` property of the `RouteRef` though, as the routing structure is tied to the app's react tree.
-We instead use the new `useRouteRef` hook if we want to create a concrete link to the page.
+If we want to route to the `FooPage`, we can use the `useRouteRef` hook to create a concrete link to the page.
 The `useRouteRef` hook takes a single `RouteRef` as its only parameter, and returns a function that is called to create the URL.
 For example like this:

 ```tsx
 const MyComponent = () => {